Restricted Shells Escaping Techniques

 “ls -l .b*” command executed, showing all

-/etc files with names beginning in a letter “b”.
+/etc files with names beginning with the letter “b”.

 We can use the same technique to execute any other command or even another available shell like bash, to avoid our present restrictions, by issuing